kevinmcaleer/kevsrobots.com/web/_posts/2024-01-25-picow-webserver.md

 ---

+## Grab the Next Cube 3D STL files

+You can grab the files for the Next Cube build from here: <https://www.kevsrobots.com/blog/next-cube.html>

+---

 ## The Magic of Templates

 With Phew!, templates become a programmer's best friend.
 They allow you to integrate data from your program dynamically into the web page.
 A straightforward concept, you merely embed the variable data within 'squiggly brackets' in the template and pass the variables while rendering the template.
 As a result, you can include the page title, content, or virtually any program data using templates making your development process a breeze!